darian309/CommandLine-Sudoku/README.md

 # CommandLine-Sudoku
-A small scool-projekt made in Java
+A small school project made with Java